ainsleys/derivadex-api-docs/source/includes/main.md

     return f"wss://beta.derivadex.io/trader/v1?token={encoded_nonce}{signed_message.signature.hex()[2:]}"
 ```

-Addresses used to connect to the websocket API must _already_ have funds deposited.
-If you haven't, [do that first](#Making-a-deposit).

-The steps to connect are:
+The steps to connect to the DerivaDEX API (in other words, how the Auditor is connecting to the Trader API on your behalf) are:

 1. Generate a string (`nonce`) that is greater than the last value used for this address.
 Requests with a nonce less than or equal to the previous value will be rejected.
 For this reason, we **STRONGLY** recommend using [Unix time](https://en.wikipedia.org/wiki/Unix_time) in nanoseconds, but users may opt to maintain their own sequence counter if they really know what they are doing and are comfortable with the risk.
 2. ABI encode the `nonce` to a 32-byte value ('bytes32').